Occult: Occultism

 In his work about Lévi, the German historian of religion Julian Strube has argued that the occultist wish for a "synthesis" of religion, science, and philosophy directly resulted from the context of contemporary socialism and progressive Catholicism.
 Similar to spiritualism, but in declared opposition to it, the emergence of occultism should thus be seen within the context of radical social reform, which was often concerned with establishing new forms of "scientific religion" while at the same time propagating the revival of an ancient tradition of "true religion".
 Indeed, the emergence of both modern esotericism and socialism in July Monarchy France have been inherently intertwined.

-Another feature of occultists is that – unlike earlier esotericists – they often openly distanced themselves from Christianity, in some cases (like that of Crowley) even adopting explicitly anti-Christian stances.
+Another feature of occultists is that—unlike earlier esotericists—they often openly distanced themselves from Christianity, in some cases (like that of Aleister Crowley) even adopting explicitly anti-Christian stances.
 This reflected how pervasive the influence of secularisation had been on all areas of European society.
-In rejecting Christianity, these occultists sometimes turned towards pre-Christian belief systems and embraced forms of Modern Paganism, while others instead took influence from the religions of Asia, such as Hinduism and Buddhism.
+In rejecting Christianity, these occultists sometimes turned to pre-Christian belief systems and embraced forms of Modern Paganism, while others drew on Asian religions, such as Hinduism and Buddhism.
 In various cases, certain occultists did both.
-Another characteristic of these occultists was the emphasis that they placed on "the spiritual realization of the individual", an idea that would strongly influence the twentieth-century New Age and Human Potential Movement.
+Another characteristic of these occultists was their emphasis on "the spiritual realization of the individual", an idea that would strongly influence the twentieth-century New Age and the Human Potential Movement.
 This spiritual realization was encouraged both through traditional Western 'occult sciences' like alchemy and ceremonial magic, but by the start of the twentieth century had also begun to include practices drawn from non-Western contexts, such as yoga.

 Although occultism is distinguished from earlier forms of esotericism, many occultists have also been involved in older esoteric currents.
 For instance, occultists like François-Charles Barlet and Rudolf Steiner were also theosophers, (Note: This theosophy, which is a Christian esoteric tradition adhered to by theosophers, is a distinct movement from Theosophy, the occultist religion adhered to by Theosophists, despite the shared name.) adhering to the ideas of the early modern Lutheran thinker Jakob Bohme, and seeking to integrate ideas from Bohmian theosophy and occultism.
 It has been noted, however, that this distancing from the Theosophical Society should be understood in the light of polemical identity formations among esotericists towards the end of the nineteenth century.